cr/thd74/flash_update_protocol.md

 The radio is expected to be booted in Firmware Programming Mode with *ON + PTT + 1*

-There's a magic sequence for unlocking the command mode:
+There's a magic sequence for unlocking command mode:

 ```
 [00253] OUT: 62 6f 54 68 64 37 34 74 77 12 1d  ["boThd74tw\x12"]